fletchjp/MERG-Arduino-Software/EVENTS.md

 ## June 2021

 I am testing some new ideas for critical event sending in CANTOTEM for possible use in CANmINnOUT.
+A first test has now been successful.

 I have been developing some new coding ideas for the DUE which unfortunately will not work on ordinary Arduinos.